menu

 An architecture diagram of a distributed load testing system running on Amazon Web Services

-We’re limiting the definition of architecture diagrams to be only those that include components as defined above.
-This restriction excludes popular (and useful) diagrams like flow charts and state machine diagrams.
-We do this to limit the scope of this article, certainly, but it is also in line with the commonly (if vaguely) understood meaning of “architecture diagram”.
+We’re limiting the definition of architecture diagrams to only those that include components as defined above.
+This restriction excludes popular (and valuable) diagrams like flow charts and state machine diagrams.
+We do this to limit the scope of this article, but it is also in line with the commonly (if vaguely) understood meaning of “architecture diagram.”

 Relation diagrams

-Relation diagrams describe the invariant relations between components in a system - that is, relations between components that are always true.
-Common relations include dependency, ownership, belonging, unitilization, and capability.
-Relation diagrams come in many forms, but are usually as simple as boxes (components) with labeled arrows going between them (relations).
+Relation diagrams describe the invariant relations between components in a system - relations between components that are always true.
+Common relations include dependency, ownership, belonging, utilization, and capability.
+Relation diagrams come in many forms but are usually as simple as boxes (components) with labeled arrows going between them (relations).

 “Lambda getIlograph reads from DynamoDB table Permissions” is an example of an invariant relation.
 The below diagram doesn’t detail when or how getIlograph reads from Permissions.
 It merely tells us that the relation between these components exists: